ultimate271/notes/dastoyevsky/brothers02.07.md

 never dreamed that you of all people had such contempt for her!
 Does she really deserve it?”

+### Foreshodowing to the ruccuss we are about to learn about

+#### After shrugging off his business with Katerina, Rakitan notices that there is rucuss coming from the Father Superior's dinner
 “I may have reasons of my own for visiting her.
 That’s not your business.
 But as for relationship, your brother, or even your father, is more likely to make her yours than mine.
 Well, here we are.
 You’d better go to the